 Is using smokeless tobacco safer than smoking cigarettes?

 In addition to dramatically increasing the risk of heart disease and stroke, using tobacco products greatly increases the chance of developing many different kinds of cancers.
-In addition to the types of cancers already known to be caused by smoking, such as lung, oral cavity, gullet, pharynx, larynx, pancreas, and bladder, new cancers declared to be caused by smoking include cancers of the stomach, liver, cervix, uterus, kidney, nasal sinus, and myeloid leukemia.
+In addition to the types of cancers already known to be caused by smoking, such as lung, oral cavity, gullet, pharynx, larynx, pancreas, and bladder cancer, new cancers declared to be caused by smoking include cancers of the stomach, liver, cervix, uterus, kidney, and nasal sinus, as well as myeloid leukemia.